verifidentity/Cloudcheck-iOS-SDK-Framework/README.md

 You can access the API via this SDK.

 To make a verify request you will have to construct a `CloudcheckSDK.CCVerifyRequest` instance.
-Once all the details are loaded into the request object simply call
+Once all of the details are loaded into the request object, simply call:

 ```swift
 let request = CCVerifyRequest(…)